cwand/mmct/README.md

     t.n_trials = 100000
     pval = do_test(x,p)

-   The result of the test will of course vary (unless the random simulator is seeded), but should in general result in a p-value around 0.31, i.e. we cannot reject the hypothesis that the numbers above are taken from a fair dice rolling (which they actually also are).
+   The result of the test will of course vary (unless the random simulator is seeded), but should in general result in a p-value around 0.31, i.e. we cannot reject the hypothesis that the numbers above are taken from a fair dice rolling (which they actually are).